 Not all states allow you to search these records.
 About 30 states will let employers check these records if they're hiring someone for a childcare position.
 Be sure to check what your state's specific laws are on what you can or can't request.

 Your local driving authority (for example, the DMV – Department of Motor Vehicles – in the US) can provide information such as collisions and violations.

-If your babysitter will be driving your kids regularly, this is a good search to conduct.
+If your babysitter will be driving your children regularly, this is a good search to conduct.
 In that case, you'll also want to make sure your sitter has proper insurance and their car has safety features like airbags.

 In some places, you can conduct this search yourself with your babysitter's driver's license number.
 In other countries, your babysitter might have to request their driving abstract themselves and then provide a copy to you.